18 Critical Rules To Deal With A Crisis/Disaster At Work

 1. Don’t Contribute To The Crisis

 The story goes as follows.
 There was a service outage for one of our major customers.
-The team responsible for fixing the issue was having problems restoring the services because there was no backup of the servers’ data.
+The team responsible for fixing the issue had problems restoring the services because there was no backup of the servers’ data.
 When informed of the problems, the center manager approached the team and started screaming at them, insulting them, and, in general, being rude.

 This manager, for a single moment, lost control in a crisis, and the backlash was hard, and the crisis was deepened.